Mitch Friedman's biography. At Conservation Northwest, Mitch has led the effort to infuse landscape scale conservation biology into advocacy strategy.

 - Organizing the first spotted owl protection protests;

 - Spending several days in the canopy of an ancient tree as one of the first tree-sitting protesters;

 - Conceiving and organizing the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck;

 - Executing the first non-logging high bid for a Forest Service timber sale (called Thunder Mountain); and

 - Spearheading the dramatic protection of the Loomis State Forest wildlands.

 Mitch has two daughters, Jessie and Carrie.
-He lives in Bellingham, Washington.
+He lives in Seattle, Washington with his wife Jackie.